yaya2devops/xpindacloud/Certifications!/README.md

 # Azure Journey

+I am filled with excitement and determination.
+I have dedicated myself to learning as much as possible about Azure and its various technologies, and have been fortunate enough to earn 13 Microsoft certifications.
+Along the way, I have encountered many challenges and faced numerous obstacles, but I have always persevered and worked hard to overcome them.

+I am grateful for all of the knowledge and skills that I have earned, and I am eager to continue learning and growing as a professional.

 <img src="AZJOURNEY.png">

 # Acquired Exams
+My journey has been filled with hard work and dedication, but it has also been incredibly rewarding.

 > Sort by timeline.
 - [1- Microsoft Azure Fundamentals](1°AZ-900.pdf)
 - [2- Microsoft Azure Data Fundamentals ](2°DP-900.pdf)